Anon-Planet/PSA/README.md

 #### Serious Offenses:<a name="serious"></a>
 Some exceptions can apply.
 Violations will be handled at the discretion of the acting moderator or admin.
-- Zero tolerance for discussion inciting illicit, unethical, hate acts.
-It is however permitted to discuss these acts as part of a discussion but without actively engaging in inciting or committing those.
+- Zero tolerance for inciting illicit, immoral or unethical acts.
+It is however permitted to discuss these without actively engaging in, or committing, the acts themselves.
+Try to stay on topic in the room.
   - *Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal.*
 - Any CSAM type offense will result in a permanent ban without a possibility of appeal.